MohammadMehedy/Store-Management-System/README.md

 ### License
 This project is licensed under the MIT License.

+### Project Status
+This project is still under development.
+Updates will be made periodically as the development progresses.

 ### Contact
 For any queries or issues, contact [Mehedi Hasan Santo] at [Email].